Slip Resistance Testing Standards in 2021

 Sotter Engineering Corporation, Mission Viejo, CA USA

-Please click on Slip Resistance Testing if you would like a slip test done on your flooring, either in our lab or in the field.
+Please click on Slip Resistance Testing if you would like a slip test done on your flooring, either in our lab or in the field across the USA and beyond.

-The basics: to assess slip-related safety we need (a) a slip resistance test method, and (b) a minimum numerical safety criterion, e.g. 0.42, 0.50, 0.60, etc. to apply to the slip test results.
-If the floor is likely to be lubricated with water, grease, etc. in use it needs to be safe (anti-slip or non-skid) under the expected conditions of use.
-Dry slip resistance is not an indicator of wet slip resistance — in fact they often vary inversely — so valid wet slip resistance testing is often needed.
+The basics: to assess slip-related safety we need (1) a published, peer-reviewed slip resistance test method, and (2) a minimum numerical safety criterion for each individual test method, e.g. 36, 0.42, R12, 0.50, 0.60, etc. to apply to the slip test results.
+Anyone who claims that there is a “generic coefficient of friction value that is considered safe”, such as 0.50, is completely misinformed and seemingly does not have a rudimentary understanding of physics or their stated field of “expertise”.
+People spreading misinformation such as this are usually full-time American courtroom “experts” who specialize in manipulating the minds and decisions of juries, and they often leave internationally-accepted slip resistance science to others, as their job is to win lawsuits, not to assess real-world slip resistance for architects, building owners, and flooring manufacturers who need to know the truth.
+If a floor is likely to be lubricated with water, grease, etc. in use it needs to be safe (anti-slip or non-skid) under the expected conditions of use.
+Dry slip resistance is not an indicator of wet slip resistance — in fact they often vary inversely — so valid wet slip resistance testing of floors is often needed.

 Slip Resistance Testing Standards and Safety Criteria